alexellis/firecracker-init-lab/README.md

 sudo arkade system install firecracker
 ```

+Edit the `IFNAME` in `setup-networking.sh` to match your host's network interface.

-Create ftap0 and masquerading with iptables:
+Then run the script to create the ftap0 device, and to setup IP masquerading with iptables:

 ```bash
 ./setup-networking.sh